-- 1. Allow zoning for alternative housing types such as, but not limited to, condos, tiny homes, cottage courts, townhomes, and accessory dwelling units (ADUs). - 2.
-Allow single-family conversions to duplex or multifamily homes. - 3.
-Encourage and allow cooperatives, community land trusts (CLTs), and resident ownership models in mobile-home parks to diversify options and opportunities.
-Include encouragements such as, but not limited to, subsidies for costs of development. - 4.
-Promote and incentivize mixed-income and senior housing development projects.
+1. Allow zoning for alternative housing types such as, but not limited to, condos, tiny homes, cottage courts, townhomes, and accessory dwelling units (ADUs).

+2. Allow single-family conversions to duplex or multifamily homes.

+3. Encourage and allow cooperatives, community land trusts (CLTs), and resident ownership models in mobile-home parks to diversify options and opportunities.
+Include encouragements such as, but not limited to, subsidies for costs of development.

+4. Promote and incentivize mixed-income and senior housing development projects.

-5. Encourage new buildings to be built to meet the standards for Type A homes rather than Type B homes, for better accessibility for all.
+5. Encourage new buildings to be built to meet the standards for American National Standards Institute (ANSI) Type A homes that adds an accessible threshold throughout the home rather than ANSI Type B homes that is limited to items such as grab bars.